knative/docs/docs/eventing/getting-started.md

 2. If the **READY** column reads **False**, wait 2 minutes and repeat Step 1.
 If the **READY** column still reads **False**, see the [Debugging Guide](./debugging/README.md) to troubleshoot the issue.

-Now your `Broker` is ready to manage your events.
+Now your `Broker` is ready to manage events.

 ### Creating event consumers

 These subcomponents receive the events sent by event producers (you'll create those a little later).
-You'll create two event consumers, `hello-display` and `goodbye-display`, so that you can see how to selectively send events to different consumers later.
+You'll create two event consumers, `hello-display` and `goodbye-display`, so that you can see how to selectively deliver events to different consumers later.

 1. To create the `hello-display` subcomponent, enter the following command: